SDiTech/README/ssh/README.md

     # follow the prompt to create a new rsa certificate (with default values)
     ssh-keygen

+    # for windows use git bash as it has the ssh-keygen utility installed & use ed25519 unless there is a reason to use rsa 4096 or other alternatives
+    ssh-keygen -f {private-filename} -t {encryption-algorithm}
     ```

 2. Confirm proper directory and file permissions: